-Course web site:
+Course website:

-Updated versions of this syllabus, reading assignments, homework assignments and solutions, class presentations, etc. will be posted on the course bSpace page, https://bspace.berkeley.edu/.
+Updated versions of this syllabus, reading assignments, homework assignments and solutions, class presentations, etc. will be posted on the course bCourses page.

 Questions and Discussion:

 For this course to be successful, everyone must participate in classroom discussion.
 Much of the course will consist of case discussions and analysis, so please complete all of the assigned reading ahead of time, and contribute to class discussions.